arashiaslan/arashiaslan/ReadMe.md

 ## 🚀 About Me
-👋 Hi there!
-I'm Imad Aqil, a passionate young Programmer.
-When I'm not coding, you can find me working on my drawings or reading book.
-Oh, you can watch my content on YouTube, just doing random stuff eheh.
+👋 Hey there!
+I’m Imad Aqil, a young programmer with a passion for coding.
+When I’m not at my machine, you’ll probably find me sketching or lost in a good book.
+Oh, and check out my YouTube channel for some fun, random content!.

 Let's collaborate on exciting open-source projects or simply connect to share ideas!